 It’s difficult to get the job of your dreams, isn’t it?
 First you’ve got to actually find a job you really want to do, then you’ve got to get through the software selection process and then the dreaded interviews.
 But you’ll only get that far if you have an impressive CV.
 If your CV is so-so, what chance do you have?
 So what makes a great CV?
+Is there an easy way to create a CV?
 Here are 5 tricks to help yours stand out from the rest…

 Remember, CVs are actually marketing tools.
 With them, we’re able to present ourselves to potential employers in the best possible way, showcasing our skills and education without ever having to lift a finger.
 People who create a fantastic CV can get a job well above their actual expertise – they simple need to present themselves correctly.
 How can you write a good resume?
 By following these simple rules: